Natural polynomials for Kerr quasi-normal modes: Select numerical results

-Consequently, the radial functions may be normalized in the standard way, $\ket{f_p}\leftarrow \ket{f_p}/\sqrt{\brak{f_p}{f_p}}$.
-In other words, when computed for a single frequency parameter, the radial functions define an orthonormal basis.
-A central question in single \pt{} is whether \qnm{s} for one physical case may be used to efficiently represent \qnm{s} in another.
-For example, it is extremely common to represent the Kerr \qnm{s'} angular functions in the basis of those for Schwarzschild~\cite{London:202XP1,London:2020uva,Berti:2014fga,OSullivan:2014ywd,Cook:2014cta,Press:1973zz}.
-Here, we are concerned with whether the same is true for the \qnm{s'} radial functions.
-In effect, we ask whether there exists a mixing matrix between sets of radial functions derived from different \bh{} spins.
-To answer this question, it cannot be avoided that, even for a single \qnm{}, different values of \bh{} spin correspond to different \qnm{} frequencies~\cite{London:2018nxs,leaver85,Berti:2014fga,Berti:2016lat}.
-When combined with the fact that the scalar product's weight function~(\ceqn{p16}) is frequency dependent, this means that the \qnm{} radial functions for different \bh{} spins are members of \textit{different} scalar product spaces.
-Therefore, a complete and selfconsistent treatment of the question requires the use of a frequency-independent weight function.
-While such a weight function was defined in Sec.~IV-B of \PaperOne{}, we consider a complete treatment of its use to be outside of the current scope.
-In lieu of a more rigorous treatment, \eqn{fnProd} may be used to construct a simplified one.
-Let the $p^\tx{th}$ radial function for a given \bh{} spin, $a$, be denoted $\vec{f}_p^{\,(a)}$.
+\greenoff{Note that, in \eqn{fnProd}, \ccHp{s} constitute spin-dependent bases. } Note also that the radial functions may be normalized in the standard way, $\ket{f_p}\leftarrow \ket{f_p}/\sqrt{\brak{f_p}{f_p}}$.
+In other words, when computed for a single frequency parameter, the radial functions define an orthonormal basis. \redoff{A important question in single \pt{} is whether \qnm{s} for one physical case may be used to efficiently represent \qnm{s} in another.
+For example, it is common to represent the Kerr \qnm{s'} angular functions in the basis of those for Schwarzschild~\cite{London:202XP1,London:2020uva,Berti:2014fga,OSullivan:2014ywd,Cook:2014cta,Press:1973zz}.} Here, we are concerned with whether the same is true for the \qnm{s'} radial functions. \greenoff{For simplicity, we will consider different \bh{} spins, a single \qnm{} frequency for each, and related families of single-frequency solutions to the radial equation.} In effect, we ask whether there exists a mixing matrix between sets of radial functions derived from different \bh{} spins\footnote{\greenoff{Note that the invertibility of such a matrix was found to be a prerequisite to the existence of the adjoint-spheroidal harmonics presented in Ref.~\cite{London:2020uva}.}}.
+To answer this question, it cannot be avoided that, even for a single \qnm{}, different values of \bh{} spin correspond to different \qnm{} frequencies~\cite{London:2018nxs,leaver85,Berti:2014fga,Berti:2016lat}. \redoff{When combined with the fact that all forms of \tk{}'s radial equation~(\ceqn{p10}) are frequency dependent, this means that the \qnm{} radial functions for different \bh{} spins are members of {different} scalar product spaces.
+While a complete treatment of the question may require the use of a frequency-independent weight function, we remain free to apply \textit{any} scalar product to the problem.
+Any choice of scalar product will impact the symmetry properties of $\mcL_\xi$ and the orthogonality properties of the radial functions. } Let the $p^\tx{th}$ radial function for a given \bh{} spin, $a$, be denoted $\vec{f}_p^{\,(a)}$.
 As mentioned previously, if $\vec{f}_p^{\,(a)}$ are defined with \qnm{} frequency $\cw_\lmn$, then $\vec{f}_n^{\,(a)}$ is the \qnm{}'s radial function.
 Since each $a$-dependent \ccHp{} basis is orthonormal, \eqn{fnProd} may be interpreted to mean that the scalar product for all $\vec{f}_p^{\,(a)}$ is given by the \rhs{} of \eqn{fnProd-c}.
-Since the \rhs{} of \eqn{fnProd-c} has no weight function, we may \textit{superficially} conclude that the standard vector dot product is a frequency-independent scalar product of potential use.
-This conclusion is only superficial because it ignores the fact that a frequency dependent weight is still required to arrive at \eqn{fnProd-c}.
-Nevertheless, use of \eqn{fnProd-c} for radial functions of different \bh{} spins is sufficient for the present example.
+Since the \rhs{} of \eqn{fnProd-c} has no weight function, we may {superficially} conclude that the standard vector dot product is a frequency-independent scalar product of potential use.
 Let the scalar product between a Schwarzschild~(i.e. $a=0$) and Kerr radial function be